 6. A book can be a pain-in-the-ass to write as long as it isn’t a pain-in-the-ass to read.

 People are surprised when I tell them what a horrible time I had writing this book.
 Which means I did my job!

-7. Your partner or spouse is so, so sick of you.
+7. Your partner is so, so sick of you.

 Seriously.
 Do something nice for him/her, or at the very least, don’t talk about your book.
 Schedule regular time together when you don’t talk about work.